Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 Friday 3^rd^ May to Monday 6^th^ May 2024.
 The [Isle of Wight Triumph Weekend](/weekend.html) will be held over the first May Bank Holiday.

+## June Brunch Run

+For our June brunch run we will be driving out from yarmouth car park along to culver for a picnic at cluver to watch the round the island boat race on Saturday 15^th^ June 2024.